arianrhodsandlot/retro-assembly/readme.md

 + <img width="18" align="center" src="docs/consoles/Sega - Game Gear.png" /> Sega - Game Gear
 + <img width="18" align="center" src="docs/consoles/Nintendo - Virtual Boy.png" /> Nintendo - Virtual Boy

 > ⚠️ As this project is still in an early stage, only some of the most popular consoles are supported.
 >
-> However, more consoles may be supported in the future.
+> However, more consoles will be supported in the future.

 ## Alternatives
 + EmulatorJS [🏠](https://emulatorjs.org) [:octocat:](https://github.com/EmulatorJS/EmulatorJS)